rafaelkapi/MarvelComics/README.md

 We mobile are Marvel fans 😍, so that's why we'd like an app to list the characters and learn more about them 🚀.

 This app shows a list of Marvel characters, clicking on them you navigate to each character's details 👾.
-It is also possible to mark the character in the list.
+It is also possible to mark the character in the favorite list.
 Favorite characters are kept on the device so they can be accessed offline and are shown in their own tab.

 ## API Marvel